Partial Condition Numbers for Double Saddle Point Problems: Numerical experiments

-The results in Tables \ref{tab1}-\ref{tab4} show that the upper bounds of the NCN, MCN and CCN provide very sharp estimates of the exact NCN, MCN and CCN, respectively.
+{As by multiplying the same perturbation magnitude \( \bm{\epsilon}_1 \) with the NCN and its upper bound we obtain \( U_{\bm{r}_k} \) and \( \widehat{U}_{\bm{r}_k} \), respectively, and as shown in Tables~2--5, they consistently remain of the same order across all values of \( q \).
+Moreover, \( U_{\bm{r}_k} \) being slightly smaller than \( \widehat{U}_{\bm{r}_k} \).
+This demonstrates that the upper bound of the NCN provides a sharp estimate of the NCN.
+By a similar argument, we found that the upper bounds of the MCN and CCN are also sharp estimates of the MCN and CCN. }

 Additionally, it is observed that both the MCN and CCN, along with their upper bounds, are at most two orders of magnitude larger than the actual relative forward errors, offering more accurate estimates compared to the NCN and its upper bounds.
-These numerical results highlight the effectiveness of the proposed CNs and their corresponding upper bounds. \end{exam}
+These numerical results highlight the effectiveness of the proposed CNs and their corresponding upper bounds.

+{To evaluate the robustness of the proposed framework for computing the partial NCN, MCN and CCN of the DSPP with respect to small perturbations in the input data, we consider a perturbed coefficient matrix defined as $\widehat{\mathfrak{B}} = \mathfrak{B} + 10^{-4} \Delta \mathfrak{B}$, where the block matrices of $\Delta \mathfrak{B}$ are specified as follows: